flaviavenerabile/frequency-attestation-corpus-information/index.md

     # it is supposed to express that there should be
     # a human-readable description, but we don't enforce it
     # in order not to break validation

     rdfs:subClassOf [
         a <http://www.w3.org/2002/07/owl#Restriction> ;
         <http://www.w3.org/2002/07/owl#minCardinality> "0"^^<http://www.w3.org/2001/XMLSchema#nonNegativeInteger> ;
         <http://www.w3.org/2002/07/owl#onProperty> dct:description
     ] ;
-    vs:term_status "tbc" .
+#    vs:term_status "tbc" .
 ```

-Observations as understood here are **empirical** (quantitative) observations that are made against a corpus, a text, a document or another type of language data.
+Observations as understood here are **empirical** (quantitative) observations that are made about a corpus, a text, a document or another type of language data.
 Observations can be made in any kind  of  (collection  or excerpt of)  linguistic  data  at  any scale,  structured  or  unstructured, regardless of its physical materialization (as an electronic corpus, as a series of printed books, as a bibliographical database or as metadata record for a particular corpus).

 > ----------------------- ------------------------------------
 > ### observedIn (ObjectProperty)
 > For a `frac:Observation`,  the property **observedIn** defines the URI of the data source (or its metadata entry) that this particular observation was made in or derived from.
 This can be, for example, a corpus or a text represented by its access URL, a book represented by its bibliographical metadata, etc.
-> As these data sources can have different characteristics, users SHOULD specify their respective type using the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7).
+> As these data sources can have different feautures, users SHOULD specify their respective type using the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7).
 > **Domain:** frac:Observation
 > **Range:** anyURI
 >